CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

-CivicActions will implemented a continuous monitoring strategy that incorporates configuration management processes including the assessment of security impact analyses of all changes, ongoing security control assessments, and a reporting mechanism of basic information security and privacy effectiveness metrics to designated CivicActions teams.
+CivicActions implements a continuous monitoring strategy that incorporates configuration management, system scanning and log analysis processes:

+* Configuration management includes the assessment of security impact analyses of

+  proposed and implemented changes.

+* System scanning is managed by running the OpanSCAP vulnerability scanner using the

+  DISA STIG profile.

+* Log analysis is managed by feeding logs to a Graylog dashboard for analysis.

+#### Drupal specific control support

+CivicActions follows recommendations and best practices developed by the Drupal community for monitoring.
+Examples of specific logs and metrics are included in AU-2 and AU-3.